Choose American Auto Insurance for SR-22 Insurance in Illinois

 You can obtain your SR-22 form, or Certificate of Financial Responsibility, from your auto insurance company upon purchasing your policy.
 At American Auto Insurance, we help customers make sure they’re meeting the Illinois Secretary of State’s SR-22 requirements.

 - The Illinois Secretary of State’s office will notify you if you need an SR-22.
 Then, contact an auto insurance company to get your SR-22 insurance quotes.
 Be aware that not all insurance companies provide SR-22 insurance, so you’ll need to find one that does.
-American Auto Insurance provides cheap SR-22 insurance in Chicago.
+American Auto Insurance provides cheap SR-22 insurance in Chicago & Champaign.
 Contact us for a quote.

 - Once you’ve secured an auto insurance policy, your insurance company will file an SR-22 form with the Illinois Secretary of State office.
 The SR-22 form can be filed as a paper document or electronically.
 At American Auto Insurance, we use electronic filing to ensure your SR-22 is done quickly and easily.